 Some prop bets are almost pure gambling.
 For example, I saw a volleyball prop bet earlier today that essentially asked if you think the total number of points scored would be odd or even.
 That same bookmaker also had a bet on which team would score first.
 The possibilities for prop betting are endless.

 The majority of prop bets are sucker bets, but that’s not a hard and fast rule.
-There may just be times in which you can gain an edge if you are well-informed regarding volleyball.
+There may just be times in which you can gain an edge in volleyball betting online if you are well-informed.
 Remember, volleyball bookmakers create prop bets to appeal to the general public.
 And for the most part, the general public isn’t very well informed on matters of volleyball.

 Wes Burns has more than a decade’s worth of experience as a writer, researcher, and analyst in the legal online betting industry and is co-founder of OnlineBettingSites.com.
 Wes approaches his work from the viewpoint of players.